Clinical Consultation

 Approximately one-third of my professional time is devoted to consultation for psychiatrists, psychologists, psychotherapists, and other clinicians regarding diagnostic questions, impasses in psychotherapy treatment, psychopharmacologic strategy, development of advanced psychotherapy skills, and how to assess the suitability of patients for intensive psychotherapy or psychoanalysis.
 I also provide consultation for patients who are seeking a second opinion about diagnosis, treatment planning, or the next steps in situations where previous treatments have not produced satisfactory results.

-Consultation is a normal and essential part of professional development in psychoanalysis, where it is built into training for many years alongside the analyst’s personal psychoanalytic treatment.
+Who can benefit from clinical consultation or supervision?
+Ideally, all psychotherapists should be supervised by or consult with senior colleagues.
+For psychoanalysts, consultation is a required aspect of professional development, where it is built into training programs for many years alongside the analyst’s personal psychoanalytic treatment.
 Even after training is over, consultation remains equally important throughout one’s professional career.
-Even though I am frequently consulted by other therapists and psychiatrists, I continue to consult with colleagues for my own growth and development as a therapist.
+Even though I am frequently consulted by other therapists and psychiatrists, I continue to consult with colleagues for my own growth and development as a clinician.
 Psychotherapists and psychoanalysts are life-long learners, and thoughtful consultation with experienced colleagues is one of the most important ways clinicians continue to refine their work over time.

-In earlier stages of the field, consultation was often referred to as supervision.
-I continue to use the term supervision when there is a formal hierarchical structure in place—for example, when a senior clinician supervises trainees or when a therapist is not yet licensed and works under the authority of a supervisor.
-In most other situations, consultation is better understood as a collaborative process between colleagues who are working together to think more carefully about complex clinical problems.
+What is the difference between consultation and supervision?
+Many clinicians use these terms interchangeably.
+In earlier stages of the profession, supervision was the term used to describe a therapist’s consultation with a senior colleague in order to develop new skills and or for help with a challenging case.
+In order to distinguish between professional relationships where the supervisor has actual authority over the supervisee, I continue to use the term supervision only when there is a formal hierarchical structure in place—for example, when a faculty member in training program supervises student therapists, or when a therapist is not yet licensed and works in a clinic under the authority of a credentialed supervisor.
+In other situations, where a therapist choose to seek out the help of a senior clinician, consultation should be understood as a collaborative process between colleagues who are working together to think more carefully about complex clinical problems.

 Second-Opinion Consultations for Patients and Clinicians: